Narayan-cpu/Mobile_app_prjs/README.md

 javac Main.java
 java Main
 ```

-> _Replace `Main.java` with the entry point of your project.
-If using Maven/Gradle, follow respective instructions._
+> Replace `Main.java` with the actual entry point of your project.
+> If the project uses Maven or Gradle, follow the respective build instructions.

+If the project is an Android app, you can also open the project in Android Studio and run it on an emulator or a physical device.

 ## Contributing

 Contributions are welcome!
-Please open issues or submit pull requests for any improvements.
+Please open issues or submit pull requests for any improvements or new projects.

 ## Contact

 For any questions, feel free to contact [Narayan-cpu](https://github.com/Narayan-cpu).

+---